 Facts about Pennsylvania public schools

-Here are just a few facts that demonstrate the remarkable ability of Pennsylvania’s public schools to provide students with high-quality education.
+Here are a few objective measures and research results from respected institutions that demonstrate the remarkable ability of Pennsylvania’s public schools to provide students with high-quality education.

 National Assessment of Educational Progress (NAEP) indicators of success